© Unofficial Royalty 2024

 September 6, 1920 – Death of Grand Duchess Maria Pavlovna of Russia, wife of Grand Duke Vladimir Alexandrovich of Russia, born Marie of Mecklenburg-Schwerin, at her villa (now the Hotel La Souveraine) in Contrexéville, France; buried in Chapel of St. Vladimir and St. Mary Magdalene in Contrexéville, France

 Maria was one of the Romanovs who escaped Russia after the Russian Revolution.
-However, she was hesitant to leave because she still hoped that her own eldest son Kirill would one day be Emperor of All Russia.
+However, she was hesitant to leave because she still hoped that her eldest son Kirill would one day be Emperor of All Russia.
 On February 13, 1920, Maria Pavlovna, her son Andrei, his mistress the famous ballerina Matilde Kschessinska, and her son Vladimir boarded an Italian ship in the direction of Venice, Italy.
 They made their way from Venice to Switzerland and then to France, where Maria Pavlovna’s health failed and she died six months later.
 Maria Pavlovna had a passion for jewelry and her collection was renowned.
 She was one of the few members of the Romanov family who managed to get her jewelry out of Russia.
 British art dealer and diplomatic courier Albert Stopford, a family friend, rescued the jewelry from her Vladimir Palace safe and smuggled the jewels out of Russia to England.
 After Maria Pavlovna’s death, the jewelry was sold by her children to support their lives in exile.
+Queen Mary of the United Kingdom purchased some of the jewelry including the Vladimir Tiara.

 Unofficial Royalty: Marie of Mecklenburg-Schwerin, Grand Duchess Maria Pavlovna of Russia